-The right song can hit you with inspiration.
+The right song can inspire you to work hard.
 It can make you move, take action, or vow to become a better person.
 Some songs have the power to unite people.
 Other songs compel us to see the beauty in the world.

 Music changes how we see life.

-Today, we are giving you 35 motivational songs for a dose of inspiration to face the day ahead.
+Today, we are sharing with you a collection of motivational songs that will inspire you to face the day ahead.